SunnySuite/Sunny.jl/docs/src/structure-factor.md

 Calling `DynamicStructureFactor(sys; Δt, ωmax, nω)` will create a `StructureFactor` for the user and calculate an initial sample.
-There are three keywords which must be specified.
+There are three keywords that must be specified.
 These keywords will determine the dynamics used to calculate the sample and, consequently, the $ω$ information that will be available after the calculation has completed.